These are links for moving within this page

 Nature and Children (Environmental Education)

 In recent years, children have had fewer opportunities to interact with nature.
-Nippon Paper Group is using its own forests to hold a nature environment class called "Forest and Paper Friendship School," providing children with opportunities to connect with nature.
+NIPPON PAPER GROUP is using its own forests to hold a nature environment class called "School of Friendship for Forests and Paper," providing children with opportunities to connect with nature.
 In addition, as part of the program, children can experience papermaking using twigs as raw material, aiming to help them understand the connection between "paper," which is familiar in their daily lives, and "forests," and to learn about the importance of nature.

 Hiroshi Aramata